djbuettner/weekly-problems/week-04/README.md

-A copy of my first project CSS file is in this week-04 folder.
+A copy of my first project CSS file is in this week-04 folder named screen.css.

 Addressing the Cascading Style Sheets (CSS) was the last requirement that I addressed in this project.
 I had the working version of getting the usgs.gov API data, parsing & extracting the key data items, and